 Breast Implant Surfaces have recently been a much publicised media topic owing to the issue of BIA-ALCL (Breast Implant Associated – Anaplastic Large Cell Lymphoma) – a rare tumour of the cells of the immune system that can occur in association with some types of breast implant surfaces more so than others.

 Although quite rare with an average incidence of 1 in 5,000 women with breast implants, it has been reported to be more likely with Textured (‘Rough’) Surface Breast Implants.
 However, the FDA (Foods and Drugs Administration) in America has now reported some cases of BIA-ALCL in Smooth Implants.
 So, it would now appear that no breast implant surface can be considered immune from developing BIA-ALCL.

-Currently, the theory is that BIA-ALCL may be due to a bacterium getting into the crypts of a textured implant surface at the time of insertion.
+Currently, one theory is that BIA-ALCL may be due to a bacterium getting into the crypts of a textured implant surface at the time of insertion.
 However, this theory does not explain why some cases of BIA-ALCL have now been found with Smooth Surface Breast Implants.